Humor and the Abject

 Power Trip: Finally, a Practical Class for Performance Misfits

 One of the more difficult aspects of performing--whether it's standup comedy, performance art, or any other in-person mode of delivering information--is feeling fully present in one's body and mind.
 I've often joked with friends about experiencing "performance blackout," a kind of lost time while I'm in front of an audience.
 Though I was certainly there physically and mentally, moments later I can't seem to recall specifics of what happened regardless of how rehearsed a piece was.
-But a few years back, I had the opportunity to study with artist Ieva Miseviciute during a residency, The Experimental Comedy Training Camp, at the Banff Centre in Alberta, Canada.
-While there, participants engaged in various workshops led by Miseviciute designed to make us more fully aware the space our bodies took up, our breathing, our thinking, and our voices.
+But a few years back, I had the opportunity to study with artist Kira Nova during a residency, The Experimental Comedy Training Camp, at the Banff Centre in Alberta, Canada.
+While there, participants engaged in various workshops led by Nova designed to make us more fully aware the space our bodies took up, our breathing, our thinking, and our voices.
 To say the least, these were highly impactful and have been something I've been craving ever since.

-Lucky for all of us, Miseviciute is launching a new series of affordable classes called Power Trip every Friday through February at Studio 3F, 12 St Mark's Place.
+Lucky for all of us, Nova is launching a new series of affordable classes called Power Trip every Friday through February at Studio 3F, 12 St Mark's Place.
 Read on for more information on how to get find some structured assistance in flying your freak flag a little bit higher.

 This logo is actually quite accurate in regards to what the class feels like.